Senescence-associated secretory phenotype: Pathology

+The composition and destructiveness of SASP depends upon the senescent cell type, the surrounding microenvironment, and the type of stimulus inducing the senescence.

 Senescent cells are highly metabolically active, producing large amounts of SASP, which is why senescent cells consisting of only 2% or 3% of tissue cells can be a major cause of aging-associated diseases.
 SASP factors cause non-senescent cells to become senescent.
 SASP factors induce insulin resistance.
 SASP disrupts normal tissue function by producing chronic inflammation, induction of fibrosis and inhibition of stem cells.
-Chronic inflammation associated with aging has been termed inflammaging, although SASP may be only one of the possible causes of this condition.
-Chronic inflammation due to SASP can suppress immune system function, which is one reason elderly persons are more vulnerable to COVID-19.
 Transforming growth factor beta family members secreted by senescent cells impede differentiation of adipocytes, leading to insulin resistance.

 SASP factors IL-6 and TNFα enhance T-cell apoptosis, thereby impairing the capacity of the adaptive immune system.

 SASP factors from senescent cells reduce nicotinamide adenine dinucleotide (NAD+) in non-senescent cells, thereby reducing the capacity for DNA repair and sirtuin activity in non-senescent cells.
-SASP induction of the NAD+ degrading enzyme CD38 on non-senescent cells may be responsible for most of this effect.
+SASP induction of the NAD+ degrading enzyme CD38 on non-senescent cells (macrophages) may be responsible for most of this effect.
 By contrast, NAD+ contributes to the secondary (pro-inflammatory) manifestation of SASP.

 SASP induces an unfolded protein response in the endoplasmic reticulum because of an accumulation of unfolded proteins, resulting in proteotoxic impairment of cell function.

+SASP cytokines can result in an inflamed stem cell niche, leading to stem cell exhaustion and impaired stem cell function.

+The pro-inflammatory environment generated by SASP factors accelerates the breakdown of extracellular matrix thereby worsening intervertebral disc degeneration (IVDD).
+AMPK/p53 senescence produces a completely different SASP than IL-1 (p16INK4a) senescence, which is primarily responsible for IVDD.
+In IVDD, SASP is secreted by nucleus pulposus and annulus fibrosus cells, resulting in extracellular matrix degradation and extracellular inflammation.
+Senomorphics, but not senolytics have been found to alleviate symptoms without eliminating senescent cells.

-SASP can either promote or inhibit cancer, depending on the SASP composition.
+SASP can either promote or inhibit cancer, depending on the SASP composition, notably including p53 status.
 Despite the fact that cellular senescence likely evolved as a means of protecting against cancer early in life, SASP promotes the development of late-life cancers.
-Cancer invasiveness is promoted primarily though the actions of the SASP factors metalloproteinase, chemokine, interleukin 6 (IL-6), and interleukin 8 (IL-8).
+Cancer invasiveness is promoted primarily through the actions of the SASP factors metalloproteinase, chemokine, interleukin 6 (IL-6), and interleukin 8 (IL-8).
 In fact, SASP from senescent cells is associated with many aging-associated diseases, including not only cancer, but atherosclerosis and osteoarthritis.
 For this reason, senolytic therapy has been proposed as a generalized treatment for these and many other diseases.
-The flavonoid apigenin has been show to strongly inhibit SASP production.
+The flavonoid apigenin has been shown to strongly inhibit SASP production.